-Show the special people in your life that you love them berry much with these Strawberries and Cream Berry Baskets!
-This original dessert will leave your mouth watering and craving more of these adorable treats.
+Show the special people in your life that you love them berry much with these strawberry patch baskets filled with strawberry-shaped strawberries and cream fudge.

 Many of my edible craft recipe ideas come about because of questions from readers, and today's Strawberries and Cream Berries are one such project.
 I created this recipe after many readers from around the world have asked how to make modeling chocolate if they can't buy corn syrup in their country.
 I am finding quite a few alternatives.